miclukacova/simevent/README.md

 library(simevent)
 ```

-The underlying function is called `simEventData`.
-The `N` argument lets
+This is an example of simulating using `simEventData`.
+The `N` argument
-the user specify number of individuals in the simulation.
+lets the user specify number of individuals in the simulation.
 We can
 simulate observational health care data for 100 individuals with the
 function call